-While her passport country is the U.S.A. and most of her family lives there, Ms. Carter was born in Kenya and spent most of her childhood in both Kenya and Zambia.
-She graduated from Rift Valley Academy in Kenya, and then earned a bachelor’s degree in English from Houghton College in New York.
-From there she worked as a school librarian in the United Arab Emirates for two years, earned a master’s degree in Library Science from Indiana University, then moved to Wuhan to work at WYIS.
+Although an American national and most of her family lives in the United States, Ms. Carter was born in Kenya and spent most of her childhood in Kenya and Zambia.
+She is a graduate of the Rift Valley Academy in Kenya and holds a Bachelor of Arts in English from Houghton University in New York.
+After that, she worked for two years as a school librarian at a school in the UAE, earning a Masters in Library Studies from Indiana University.
+Then she came to Wuhan to work for WYIS.

-Ms. Carter is passionate about many things – information literacy, different cultures and languages, books, music, drama, and board games, just to name a few.
-She is eager to learn more about the cultures and experiences represented at our school.
+Ms. Carter is passionate about many things-information literacy, different cultures and languages, books, music, drama and board games, to name a few.
+She is eager to learn more about the culture and experience represented by our school.

-Interesting fact: Like WYIS, her high school mascot was also a buffalo.
+Interesting thing: Like WYIS, her high school mascot is also a buffalo.

 Mrs. Tang graduated from college in the first year of 21st century.
 Her major is English education.
 Her first job was to teach English to Chinese students from age 6-12.
 After 5 years of being an English teacher, she worked on a children’s books publishing project with a publishing company for almost 6 years.
 Her favorite picture books are The Tales of Three Trees and Guess How Much I Love You.

 Mrs. Tang enjoys reading, movie, music, drama, and board games.
-When she plays board games like phase ten with friends, she is always the loudest one.
+When she plays board games like Phase 10 with friends, she is always the loudest one.

 Parents must sign in at the reception desk and receive a visitor pass before coming to the library.